Nabil-24-stack/Coterate-2nd/updated-prd.md

 #### 3.3.3 Design Analysis and Generation Pipeline
 1. **Retrieval**: Fetch the Figma design data via API
 2. **Insights Integration**: Compile relevant user insights from linked folders
-3. **Combined Analysis**: Send design and insights to GPT-4o for holistic evaluation
+3. **Combined Analysis**: Send design and insights to Claude 3.7 Sonnet for holistic evaluation
 4. **Suggestions**: Generate actionable design modifications informed by both design principles and user feedback
 5. **Generation**: Create new design version that addresses both visual improvement needs and user pain points
 6. **Rendering**: Render the modified design on the canvas